K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Design principle

-This work considers a Fourier-transformed DOE, where the coordinates of the image plane are denoted ($\mathrm{x_{I}}$,$\mathrm{y_{I}}$) and those of the exiting plane on DOE are denoted ($\mathrm{x_{D,s}}$,$\mathrm{y_{D,s}}$).
+To next interpret the process for optical designs, this work exemplifies a Fourier-transformed DOE, where the coordinates of the image plane are denoted ($\mathrm{x_{I}}$,$\mathrm{y_{I}}$) and those of the exiting plane on DOE are denoted ($\mathrm{x_{D,s}}$,$\mathrm{y_{D,s}}$).
 DOE is assumed to be illuminated by a plane wave.
-The reconstructed image is derived in the focal plane of the Fourier lens.
+The reconstructed image is derived in the focal (image) plane of the Fourier lens.

-According to the pixel morphology of DOE, the fields $\mathrm{P(\mathrm{x_{D,s}},\mathrm{y_{D,s}})}$ for each pixel ($\mathrm{x_{D}}$,$\mathrm{y_{D}}$) are fast computed by the k-series approximation model, where the subscript s represents the index of sampling points per pixel.
-The reconstructed profile R of DOE is given by
+During the design process, trial morphologies $\mathrm{\Upsilon'(x_{D},y_{D})}$ are specifically first generated with a simulated annealing algorithm, and the pixel-field profiles $\mathrm{\mathbf{P}'(\mathrm{x_{D,s}},\mathrm{y_{D,s}})}$ are then computed by means of KSAM.
+Here, the subscript s represents the index of sampling points per pixel.
+The DOE quality hence is scored by a cost function associated with the diffraction image of $\mathrm{\mathbf{P}'}$ and the target image, in which the diffraction fields $\mathrm{R_{x(y)}}$ in the image plane are given by